okuujustin/okuujustin/README.md

 - 👋 Hello!
 I am Okuu Justin, an entry-level data analyst.
-- I am well-equipped to work with companies in various areas, such as data sorting and filtering, Using pivot tables to summarise data,
-- Employing Vloopup/Xlookup and Match/Index to gather data from different worksheets,
-- conducting data wrangling and manipulations using SQL Server,
-- and leveraging innovative ideas and technologies to maximize efficiency and value.
+  I am well-equipped to work with companies in various areas, such as data sorting and filtering, Using pivot tables to summarise data, employing Vloopup/Xlookup and Match/Index to gather data from different worksheets, conducting data wrangling and manipulations using SQL Server, and leveraging innovative ideas and technologies to maximize efficiency and value.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...